mgm52/IRN-FrEIA/experiments.md

 - What does repeated application of the network look like?

 - How well does the network perform when given images downscaled by other means (i.e. test IRN on super-resolution tasks)?
+	- *[Param] Worth a shot.
+It will fit in nicely in the dissertation (say in "applications") even if it is moderately successful.*

 - Can I perform some sort of analysis on which nodes or weights are most useful within the network?
 	- I expect there are some established methods of doing this.
 	- Idea: report histogram of weight values, histogram of sum of weight values leaving each node.
 	- Idea: test network's performance after cutting out quantities of low-use nodes.
 	- Would be helpful to also perform this analysis on a rival network architecture.
 Perhaps I could find a model on which some analysis like this has been done already.
+	- *[Param] That changes the focus of the drastically in my opinion.
+It might be better off leaving such implementation-specific analysis and focus on improving the results or looking for more applications.*

 - What if I evaluate my 4x model's ability at 2x rescaling?
 	- To evaluate 2x models usually: irn-downscale 2x -> irn-upscale 2x
 	- What if I tried: bi-upscale 2x -> irn-downscale 4x -> irn-upscale 4x -> bi-downscale 2x.
 	- The increased number of parameters in the 4k model might even mean it performs better?
 	- Perhap could enhance by performing sharpening on the bi-upscaled image...
+	- *[Param] I don't see the motivation for such an extension.*

 ### New functionality